ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 * Java interop

 Running TruffleRuby in the native configuration is mostly the same as running on the JVM.
 There are differences in resource management, as both VMs use different garbage collectors.
 But, functionality-wise, they are essentially on par with one another.
 The big difference is support for Java interop, which currently relies on reflection.
-TruffleRuby's implementation of Java interop does not work with the SVM's limited support for runtime reflection.
+TruffleRuby's implementation of Java interop does not work with the GraalVM Native Image Generator's limited support for runtime reflection.

 ### Spec Completeness

-'How many specs are there' is not a question with an easy precise answer.
-The three numbers listed below for each part of the specs are the number of expectations that the version of MRI we are compatible with passes, then the number TruffleRuby passes, and then the TruffleRuby number as a percentage of the MRI number.
-This is run on macOS.
-The numbers probably vary a little based on platform and configuration.
-The library and C extension specs are quite limited so may be misleading.
+'How many specs are there?' is not a question with an easy precise answer.
+The number of specs varies for different versions of the Ruby language, different platforms, different versions of the specs, and different configurations of the specs.
+The specs for the standard library and C extension API are also very uneven and they so can give misleading results.

-* Language: 3913, 3903, 99%
+For the command line interface, the language, and the core library specs, which covers the bulk of what TruffleRuby reimplements, this is how many spec examples TruffleRuby runs successfully compared to our compatible version of MRI running the version of specs from TruffleRuby:

-* Core: 176111, 169117, 96%
+* Command line 112 / 136, **82%**
-* Library (`:library` and `:openssl` on TruffleRuby): 20820, 16934, 81%
+* Language 2270 / 2332, **97%**
-* C extensions: 1679, 1627, 97%
+* Core library 19453 / 20644, **94%**

 ### Compatibility with gems

-You can use the [compatibility checker]({{"/docs/reference-manual/compatibility/" | relative_url}}) to find whether the gems you're interested in are tested on GraalVM, whether the tests pass successfully and so on.
-Additionally, you can drop your `Gemfile.lock` file into that tool and it'll analyze all the gems you're using at once.
+You can use the [compatibility checker]({{"/docs/reference-manual/compatibility/" | relative_url}}) to find whether the gems you are interested in are tested on GraalVM, whether the tests pass successfully and so on.
+Additionally, you can drop your `Gemfile.lock` file into that tool and it will analyze all the gems you are using at once.
 Note that the processing is done on the client-side, so no information is uploaded to any servers.